leanprover-community/mathlib3/docs/WIPs/simp.md

 ### Other notes

 "Re: documentation.
 If you mention congruence, you could show off simp's support for congruence relations.
 If you show reflexivity and transitivity for cong, and have congruence lemmas for +, etc., then you can rewrite with congruences as if they were equations."

+"If you want a cheap way to document stuff about simp not in TPIL you can also search for simp in https://github.com/leanprover/lean/blob/master/doc/changes.md"